-Core Competencies Midterm nal Р NR F Р F QSEN Competency in Teamwork and Collaboration Role as Provider of Care, Coordinator of Care, & Patient Advocate 1 1 1 Use effective communication in each step of transition of care in light of patient's values, preferences, and expressed needs Function effectively within nursing and inter-professional teams by describing the scope of practice and roles of health care team members, communicating competently within your scope of practice as a team member while identify system barriers and facilitators of effective team functioning Demonstrate understanding of patient information that must be immediately communicated to the RN, MD and/or Instructor Establish appropriate relationships with team members 20tabilon appropriate rotationompo with tourn monibore Develop effective communication skills (verbally and through charting) with patients, healthcare team members, and family Follows communication and documentation practices that minimize risk associated with handoffs, utilizing SPAP, or agency specific guidelines. associated with handoffs, utilizing SBAR or agency specific guidelines Identify relevant data for communication in pre and post conferences Identify intra and inter-professional team member roles and scopes of practice Identify need for help when appropriate to situation QSEN Competency in Evidence-Based Practice Role as Provider of Care & Member of Profession Value the concept of evidence-based practice in determining best clinical practice Cililical practice Locate evidence-based literature related to clinical practice and guidelines Reference clinical related activities with evidence-based literature QSEN Competency in Quality Improvement Role as Member of the Profession Deliver care in timely and cost effective manner Seek information about processes/projects to improve care (QI) Value the significance of variance reporting QSEN Competency in Safety Role as Provider of Care & Member of Profession Minimize risk of harm to patients and providers through system effectiveness and individual performance by describing general categories of errors and hazards in care and demonstrate effective use of strategies to reduce risk of harm to self and others Maintain a culture of safety, advocating for safe patient environment appropriate to client condition and people. appropriate to client condition and needs Engage in safe clinical practice at all times Immediately communicate observations or concerns related to patient safety including risk of patient self-harm or harm to others to the health care team Demonstrates understanding of patient information that must be immediately communicated to RN, MD, and/or Instructor.
+Oans Commetensies N lidterm) Fi nal Core Competencies Р NR F Р F QSEN Competency in Teamwork and Collaboration Role as Provider of Care, Coordinator of Care, & Patient Advocate I 1 Use effective communication in each step of transition of care in light of patient's values, preferences, and expressed needs Function effectively within nursing and inter-professional teams by describing the scope of practice and roles of health care team members, communicating competently within your scope of practice as a team member while identify system barriers and facilitators of effective team functioning Demonstrate understanding of patient information that must be immediately communicated to the RN, MD and/or Instructor Establish appropriate relationships with team members Develop effective communication skills (verbally and through charting) with national healthcare team members, and family. patients, healthcare team members, and family Follows communication and documentation practices that minimize risk associated with handoffs, utilizing SBAR or agency specific guidelines Identify relevant data for communication in pre and post conferences Identify intra and inter-professional team member roles and scopes of practice Identify need for help when appropriate to situation QSEN Competency in Evidence-Based Practice ı Role as Provider of Care & Member of Profession Value the concept of evidence-based practice in determining best clinical practice Locate evidence-based literature related to clinical practice and guidelines Reference clinical related activities with evidence-based literature QSEN Competency in Quality Improvement Role as Member of the Profession I Deliver care in timely and cost effective manner Seek information about processes/projects to improve care (QI) Value the significance of variance reporting QSEN Competency in Safety Role as Provider of Care & Member of Profession ı ı I Minimize risk of harm to patients and providers through system effectiveness and individual performance by describing general categories of errors and hazards in care and demonstrate effective use of strategies to reduce risk of harm to self and others Maintain a culture of safety, advocating for safe patient environment appropriate to client condition and needs Engage in safe clinical practice at all times Immediately communicate observations or concerns related to patient safety including risk of patient self-harm or harm to others to the health care team Demonstrates understanding of patient information that must be immediately communicated to RN, MD, and/or Instructor.
 Implement strategies to reduce risk of harm to self or others